 - Bunny Pop Fidget – One of those small, random toys that provides lot of entertainment!

 - Cute hat – Every year I buy one of these hats for Jackson, it’s perfect for the warmer months.
 They are adorable, inexpensive, come in fun colors, and easy to wash!
-I also bought this spring plaid watercolors version for my niece!

 - Paw Patrol Easter book – if your toddler loves Paw Patrol as much as mine!